apache/nuttx/configs/sama5d3x-ek/README.txt

        FLASH!
 I have found that using the JTAG with no valid image on NAND or Serial FLASH is a problem:  In that case, the code always ends up in the SAM-BA bootloader.

+       My understanding is that you can enable JTAG in this case by simply entering any data on the DBG serial port.
+I have not tried this.
+       Instead, I just changed to boot from Serial Flash:

     2. Booting from Serial Flash.
 The work around for this case is to put the NORBOOT image into Serial FLASH.
 Then, the system will boot from